andrew/ultimate-awesome/README.md

 - [awesome-train-europe](https://github.com/JWDobken/awesome-train-europe) - Resources for train travel through Europe.
 Because it is fast, fun and slow.
 - [awesome-sde-id-youtube](https://github.com/k4ilham/awesome-sde-id-youtube) - 📺 Awesome List Software Developer Engineer YouTube Indonesia.
 - [awesome-llm-computational-argumentation](https://github.com/kashiwabyte/awesome-llm-computational-argumentation) - The Hub of Computational Argumentation in the Era of LLM.
-- [Awesome-Deblurring-Resources](https://github.com/kawchar85/Awesome-Deblurring-Resources) - A curated list of research papers and datasets related to image and video deblurring.
 - [awesome-technostructure](https://github.com/ketsapiwiq/awesome-technostructure) - Formatted starred repo list:
 - [ai-links](https://github.com/khushmeeet/ai-links) - This is the list of links on Deep Learning that I have collected over time and still collecting.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.